 Purchase a water pump for a Chevy 350.
 This is from a 1979 GM 350 without air conditioning, but will work from any model 350 from that era.
 I’m not sure if air would have made a difference…

-The first thing that you will need to do is to drain the radiator fluid.
+The first thing that you will need to do is to drain the radiator fluid, make sure you have a drain pan to catch the coolant when you drain it.
 Then you can loosen all the accessory brackets, so that you can remove the belts.
 I needed to loosen my alternator and the power steering pump.
 In the process I cleaned up any unnecessary basketry that was left over from the motor swap.
 There are some brackets that are connected to the water pump, those will need to be disconnected and removed before you can remove the actual pump.

 I recommend removing the fan shroud as well.
 There are 7 10mm bolts that hold my shroud in place.
 They are easily removed and will make accessing the fan and other bolts much easier.

 Remove the 5 Bolts Up Top